p10rahulm/your-static-website/content/docs/create_your_website/add_content.md

 # Writeup goes below
 +++

 At this stage you are ready to start running your website on your own.
-We will in this last section look at some more things that you may want to know - how to modify single page settings, gotchas with respect to git
+We will in this last section look at some more things that you may want to know - how to modify single page settings, template creation, using multiple computers and gotchas with respect to git

 ## Common Page Parameters